mationic/userscripts/Reddit - Top Comments Preview.readme.md

 <s>The auto loading options are disabled by default.
 For activating you have to set the corresponding variables to true in the options part of the script.</s>

-Comment autoloading can cause problems!
+    v1.80

+I finally added a storing option for the settings.
+There are two new menu buttons, one to hide/show the sidebar, one for autoloading the comments and images.
+The script is tested on Chrome and Firefox.
+Please contact me if you encounter any problems.

+If you don't care about the new features and just want the normal comment preview, you can disable the new menu buttons in the options part of the script.
+There is also an option to change the comment sorting now.

-The autoloading option produces a lot of overhat and cause a lot of traffic in the background.
-A new loaded page on Reddit produces lots of requests in a short time.
+Please notice that the comment autoloading produces a lot of over-hat and therefore can cause a lot of traffic in the background.
+A new loaded page on Reddit produces lots of comment-requests at once.
 That will cause some requests to fail.
-Currently every request will be repeated until success.
-It may take a while sometimes.
+Currently every request will just be repeated until success.
+That may take a while sometimes.
-When there are connection problems, like Reddits server are overloaded again, I strongly suggest to switch off the autoloading.
+You should disable the autoloading if Reddit already has connection problems.
+Otherwise it will produce a lot of repeating requests (like small DOS-attack), causing even more stress for the server.